YanikCeulemans/asset-cache-bust/README.md

 attribute.
 It then extracts the URL from the `href` attribute and tries to read that file from disk.
 If the file was successfully read, it uses its content to create an MD5 hash.
 This hash is then used to append to the original `href` URL as a query parameter in the form
 of: `v=md5stringGoesHere`.
-When all matches URLs have been replaced, the replaced HTML will be passed to the success callback.
+When all matched URLs have been replaced in the original HTML, it will be passed to the success callback.

 ## How to use it